teamfa/react-native-starter-app/README.md

 This is light weight starting point for building a React Native app.
 It show cases [Redux](https://github.com/reactjs/redux), navigation using
 NavigationExperimental (via [react-native-router-flux](https://github.com/aksonov/react-native-router-flux)) and [offline storage](https://github.com/rt2zz/redux-persist).
-It also includes [redux-thunk](https://github.com/gaearon/redux-thunk) for async Redux actions but does not show usecase examples.
+It also includes [redux-thunk](https://github.com/gaearon/redux-thunk) middleware for async Redux actions but does not example this.

 The app is a basic counter with offline storage & has an example of navigation.